yager008/CV/README.md

 # neovim-configuration
-my neovim configuration (based on nvchad)
+my neovim configuration (based on nvchad, using with neovide)